xTwo56/coinswap/README.md

   - [x] Case 1: Maker drops **before** sending sender's signature.
 Taker tries with another Maker and moves on.
   - [x] Case 2: Maker drops **before** sending sender's signature.
 Taker doesn't have any new Maker.
 Recovers from swap.
   - [x] Case 3: Maker drops **after** sending sender's signatures.
 Taker doesn't have any new Maker.
 Recovers from swap.
-- [x] Finish building a flexible and robust Test-Framework with `bitcoind` backend.
+- [x] Build a flexible Test-Framework with `bitcoind` backend.
-- [ ] Abort 3: Maker aborts **after setup**.
+- [x] Abort 3: Maker aborts **after setup**.
 Taker and other Makers identify this and recovers back via contract tx.
 Taker bans the aborting Maker's fidelity bond.
   - [x] Case1: Maker Drops at `ContractSigsForRecvrAndSender`.
 Does not broadcasts the funding txs.
+Taker and Other Maker recovers.
+Maker gets banned.
   - [x] Case2: Maker drops at `ContractSigsForRecvr` after broadcasting funding txs.
 Taker and other Makers recover.
+Maker gets banned.
+  - [x] Case3L Maker Drops at `HashPreimage` message and doesn't respond back with privkeys.
+Taker and other Maker recovers.
+Maker gets banned.
 - [ ] Malice 1: Taker broadcasts contract immaturely.
 Other Makers identify this, get their funds back via contract tx.
 - [ ] Malice 2: One of the Makers broadcast contract immaturely.
 The Taker identify this, bans the Maker's fidelity bond, other Makers get back funds via contract tx.
 - [ ] Fix all clippy warnings.